CMUZrz/FineTuning_to_beat_llama_3/README.md

 **Authors:** Dan Jung, Dhruva Byrapatna, Zachary Zdobinski *This Repo is a result of the project for the 10-623 Generative AI Course at Carnegie Mellon University.*

+*This Repo and the code that was written is a port of the major code segments and methods developed collaboratively during this project developed by Zachary Zdobinski
 ##  Highlights \& Major Results

 This project demonstrates that smaller, efficiently fine-tuned Large Language Models (LLMs) can outperform larger, more computationally expensive counterparts on specialized tasks.